ArthurZey/arthurzey.github.io/_pages/stubs/growth.md

     * to function as enablement, when it's in response to others' inappropriate behavior (ie, figure out how to hold people accountable while knowing that they're doing their best and are trying to pursue legitimate values)
   * procrastination
   * risk-aversion, the devil I know, inertia; my orientation toward routines and comfort undermining taking action to make bigger, non-incremental changes
+  * learning to how to better navigate the line between
+    * deescalation, being tactful, avoiding/preventing conflict ("conflict-aversion")
+    * standing up for _the truth_, being authentic, not being a doormat
+  * learning how to be sensitive, compassionate, caring, understanding, tactful _without_ its landing as overthinking, game-playing, manipulation, sociopathic
   * susceptibility to the sunken-cost fallacy
   * how the anxiety of one-way door decisions (or cost of reversing certain decisions) leads me to indecision and inaction
   * not wanting to "use things up", then losing them anyway